igigis/Import-AlienVault-OTX-to-Splunk-HEC/README.md

    - Error: `Failed to send data to Splunk HEC.`
    - Solution: Verify the HEC endpoint, token, and Splunk HEC server availability.

-5. **Debugging API Response:**
-   - Enable debugging in the script to print the API response by uncommenting the debug lines.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.